OctopusDeploy/docs/docs/administration/high-availability/configure/auto-scaling-high-availability-nodes.md

 A task node is a node where the task cap is greater than 0.
 By default, all nodes are task nodes because the default task cap is 5.
 However, you can configure UI-Only nodes by setting the task cap to 0.
 When the underlying VM hosting a task node is deleted, the following will happen:

-- Any in-process tasks, including deployments and runbook runs, will fail but will still appear as being in the process.
+- Any in-process tasks, including deployments and runbook runs, will fail but will still appear as being executed.
 - The node will stop updating the `OctopusServerNodes` table.
 - After 60 minutes, the in-process tasks that failed will be marked as canceled by another node in the High Availability cluster.